 Common reasons for a probation violation include the following:

 Missed Appointments: If you do not have a valid excuse and miss an appointment with your probation officer, you could face a violation.

 Failed Drug Test: Many probationers must contend with random or scheduled drug tests.
 The failure of a drug test will almost always result in a probation violation.
 If you are charged with a DUI or other alcohol-related offense, you could also undergo testing for alcohol consumption.

 Inability or Failure to Pay Fines: Probation usually comes with strict financial requirements.
 You must not only pay whatever fines or restitution the court assigned, but also a monthly probation fee, and fees for your drug tests.
 If you fall too far behind, your officer can issue a violation.

-As bail bond experts, we know how to navigate the red tape to secure fast jail release.
+As bail bond experts, we know how to navigate the red tape to secure stress free jail release.
 A probation violation represents a special situation, as judges will frequently deny bail.
-If this is not the case, however, trust Tom Culbreth Bail Bonds for bail for a probation violation in Cocoa and Palm Bay, FL.
+If this is not the case, however, trust Tom Culbreth Bail Bonds for bail for a probation violation in Cocoa and All of Brevard County, FL.
 For astute service, call us anytime at 321-638-2245.